Amortization Schedule Calculator — See Your Complete Payment Breakdown — USA 2026

 An amortization schedule is a detailed table showing exactly how each loan payment is split between principal and interest over the entire loan term.
 In the early years of a mortgage most of your payment goes toward interest.
-For example on a $300000 30-year mortgage at 7% your first payment of $1996 allocates $1750 to interest and only $246 to principal.
+For example on a Rs 30 lakh 20-year home loan at 8.5% your first EMI of Rs 26035 allocates Rs 21250 to interest and only Rs 4785 to principal.
 Understanding this schedule helps you make smarter decisions about extra payments refinancing and prepayment strategies.

 Calculate Now